kayleeyana/CMPG323_PROJECT_5_34385479/README.md

 1.Filter that navigates between pages upon clicking on each page selection.

-2. The left side of "High-Metrics" page updates with each selection per visual using a slicer.
+2. The left side of "Ordering Monitoring" page updates with each selection per visual using a slicer.

                -Count of OrderID.
                -Count of Sales